The Manchester-based developer plans to build more than 200 homes on a derelict plot of land at Central Retail Park close to Rochdale railway station.

 The project, which will be known as Neighbourhood Rochdale, will also include a linear park, running track, gym and community hub alongside community space such as café-bars and delis.

-The homes will be built on the 4.7-acre plot of land next to the retail park which has been vacant for a decade.
+The homes, to be built by contractor Willmott Dixon, will be built on the 4.7-acre plot of land next to the retail park which has been vacant for a decade.
 The council bought the site for £13m in December 2018 from Town Centre Securities.

 A planning application for the scheme, designed by Liverpool-based architect ShedKM, had been hoped for this year, but delays caused by Covid-19 have pushed that date back to early 2021.